paradisebunny/daffodil/characters.md

 ## Character Ancestries
 __Dwarves__ easily recognize irregularities in stonework and find traps hidden therein on a 4 in 6.
 They also have the chance to find such a trap on a 1 in 6 without searching for it.

-__Elves__ Elves have keen senses find secret doors on a 4 in 6.
+__Elves__ have keen senses find secret doors on a 4 in 6.
 They also have the chance to find such a door on a 1 in 6 without searching for it.

 __Humans__ may switch the places of two ability scores at character creation.
 ## Starting Equipment